guptam/kylo-docs-test/KyloDeveloperGuide.rst

     Guide* <https://github.com/ThinkBigAnalytics/data-lake-accelerator/blob/master/docs/latest/deployment/wizard-deployment-guide.adoc>`__

-Instead of downloading the RPM file on the first step from Artifactory, copy the RPM file from your project folder after running a maven build.
+Instead of downloading the RPM file on the first step from Artifactory, copy the RPM file from your project folder after running a Maven build.

 .. code-block:: shell